Query syntax

 $loadParent(parent:'@permanentid', child:'@parentid')

 The query returns all items and the query extension additionally loads the item parents.
-Items are considered parent of another item when their permanentid

 field value.

-For more information on the $loadParent
+For more information, see $loadParent

 .